 No matter what time it is the valley acts as a gigantic sounding board that magnifies every noise, from the non-stop chorus of a million doves to the booming of ground hornbills and the yelping cries of African fish eagles.
 From dawn to dusk the air resonates with the harrumph of hippos, and at night when the Luangwa lions roar you can hear them five miles away.

-Listen, too, for the hacksaw cough of prowling leopards.
+Listen, too, for the hacksaw cough of prowling leopard.
 Luangwa is the best place I know for finding these normally elusive big cats; their tracks are everywhere.
-Last year I saw seven leopards in a week, including a male called Kataba (One-Eye), and watched another for two hours as it stalked impala on the Puku Ridge floodplains.
+Last year I saw seven leopard in a week, including a male called Kataba (One-Eye), and watched another for two hours as it stalked impala on the Puku Ridge floodplains.

 Out on the floodplains life and death were all around us.
 One day, while photographing a party of yellow-billed storks spearing catfish in a rapidly drying lagoon, we spotted a martial eagle as it snatched a guinea fowl and carried it into a nearby tree where it proceeded to tear it apart until only the bony legs remained.